 The future of Buy to Let in London- thoughts for Landlords past, present & future

-London, one of the most desirable and admired cities in the world, has seen unparalleled and constant capital appreciation unlike any other City (I think) in the world.
+London, one of the most desirable and admired property markets in the world, has seen unparalleled and constant capital appreciation unlike any other City (I think) in the world.
 For over 100 years, property prices in the capital have doubled approximately every 10 years and, with that, rental prices have soared too.
 In the past 10-15 years, the Buy to Let or PRS (Private Rental Sector) sector has changed dramatically- and there are few signs of slowing.
 So, what does the future hold for Buy to Let investors in London- both those already in and those still to join?
 Here are my thoughts......

 Buy to Let is here to stay

-Despite the recent 'attacks' on Landlords by the government with a 3% Stamp Duty surcharge on purchases and the pending changes to the tax structure (removing the ability to off-set mortgage interest against your income)- Buy to Let investments still remain an investors top pick.
+Despite the recent 'attacks' on Landlords by the government with a 3% Stamp Duty surcharge on purchases and the pending changes to the tax structure (removing the ability to off-set mortgage interest against your income)- Buy to Let property investments still remain an investors top pick.

 Why you may ask?
 The simple answer is stability.
 Whilst there have been recessions, if you can weather these, both the capital & rental value have continued to climb.
 This has made residential property in London not only one of the best performing investments, but one of the most stable.
 Why is that?
 Whilst trends (and the companies that cater to them) come and go- people will always need a roof over their heads.
 It really is that simple.

-In fact it is widely accepted by the industry, investors and expert analysts such as Anthony Codling (among many others) that the inability of the government to build enough homes each year will ensure that demand will continue to outstrip supply.
+In fact it is widely accepted by the property industry, investors and expert analysts such as Anthony Codling (among many others) that the inability of the government to build enough homes each year will ensure that demand will continue to outstrip supply.
 When this happens, the value of an asset will always increase.